Wedding Speech Tips To Make It Memorable By Laurie Smale

 10. Always get there early and familiarise yourself with the layout and sound system.
 All microphones are different so get to know the one you’ll be using and ask for help if necessary.

-11. Strong lights shining directly in your eyes mean your eyes are not shadowed and your audience can see you.
+Strong lights shining directly in your eyes mean your eyes are not shadowed and your audience can see you.
 Don’t squint and turn your head away with off-putting comments like “Gee that light’s strong!”
 Pretend that everything is normal and look right through them.

-12. Rehearse your talk ‘live’ for ten minutes or so a day from your favourite armchair.
+11. Rehearse your talk ‘live’ for ten minutes or so a day from your favourite armchair.
 Don’t try and learn it parrot-fashion by heart.
 Imagine yourself at the venue as the confident warm speaker you desire to be.
 Each time you rehearse, your words will be ever so slightly different.
 You’ll thus create an internal comfort zone within yourself and it will no longer frighten you.

-13. Accept the fact that it’s perfectly normal to be keyed up and a little on edge before a speech – as happens in any situation when we’re stretched a little.
+12. Accept the fact that it’s perfectly normal to be keyed up and a little on edge before a speech – as happens in any situation when we’re stretched a little.
 The difference now is you know what you want to say and are looking forward to sharing it with people you care about.

-14. Order of toasts.
 Keeping in mind cultural differences and today’s non-conformant flexibility, the following is only a guide to a traditional approach:

 b.
-Response, expressions of thanks, toast to Bridal Party by the Groom/Bride.
+Response, expressions of thanks, toast to Bridal Party by the Groom / Bride.
 “Here we have a table of some very special people, let me tell you why.”
 (Interesting snippet on each of them but keep it brief!).

 c.
 Response on behalf of Bridal Party by Best Man.